Michael Bidwill: Cheating and workplace misconduct allegations

 In 2023, former Arizona Cardinals vice president of player personnel Terry McDonough filed an arbitration complaint to the NFL accusing Bidwill of gross misconduct, including cheating, discrimination and harassment.
-Among the allegations were complaints that Bidwill retaliated against employees for pushing back against a scheme to improperly communicate with then-GM Steve Keim during Keim's five-week suspension for DUI; that Bidwill had verbally abused multiple employees, including two pregnant women and a black employee; and that Bidwill cancelled a 2019 survey of workplace culture.
+Among the allegations were complaints that Bidwill retaliated against employees for pushing back against a scheme to improperly communicate with then-GM Steve Keim during Keim's five-week suspension for DUI; that Bidwill had verbally abused multiple employees, including two pregnant women.
+Bidwill cancelled a 2019 survey of workplace culture.
 Bidwill has been accused of fostering a workplace culture where employees were "working in fear" due to his regular verbal abuse and hostility in professional relationships.
 Bidwill has also been accused of publicly berating two team executives at all-staff meetings after their respective DUI arrests, Keim in 2018 and former COO Ron Minegar in 2019.

 The Arizona Cardinals disputed the allegations against Bidwill; per a statement by public relations adviser Jim McCarthy, "[the] claims [McDonough] has made in an arbitration filing are wildly false, reckless, and an opportunistic ploy for financial gain."
 An arbitration ruling in April 2024 ordered the Cardinals to pay McDonough $3,000,000 for defamation in the organization's response to McDonough's filing, in which the organization falsely accused McDonough of "extreme domestic violence" and abandoning responsibility for his daughter.

 In 2025, former assistant Brittany Neuheisel sued Bidwell on claims related to workplace harassment.